-the word of God is not bound (ULT)
+the word of God is not bound (ULT) no one can imprison the message from God (UST)

 Here, bound means being held in chains as a prisoner, referring to Paul's condition.
 Paul contrasts himself, an actual prisoner, with God's message, which can never be held prisoner.
 Alternate translation: "nothing is holding back the message from God" (See: Metaphor)